JoonasMykkanen/gigantti_tiliskripti/README.md

 ## Description

 Having worked at Giganti for years, and after starting my CS studies, I found a perfect place for some nice automation.

-It started off years ago as a CMD tool without UI and now has evolved to full fledged fullstack applications with integration to Gigantti and F-Secure systems.
+Idea is simple, instead of manually generating product key, going to registering protals and entering informations and then filling out forms to provide for customer, this script will do it all at once.

+With provided idea, when deployed to all nordic stores, this script could save six or even seven figures per annum.

+But first of all, it is not being deployed anywhere as of now, sadly.

+Point is that even with just 5-8 minutes per usage, assuming hourly pay is 15€, the saving is merely 1,25€ - 2,00€.
+As with all automation, it is profitable when you scale it.
+Elkjop / Elgigantten / Gigantti has almost 400 stores all around nordics and this application could be used as many times as needed per day per store anywhere, anytime.

 ## Installation